High School Equivalency Diploma

 Free GED® and HiSET® Testing for Durham and Orange County Residents

 The $80 GED testing fee for is waived as a result of ConnectFunds, a program that offers financial assistance to Durham and Orange county residents seeking additional education, job training, or retraining.
 The funds are accrued for Durham County through a quarter-cent Sales and Use Tax that voters approved in November 2011.
 Orange County approved a general appropriation to the college.

 Follow these steps:

 GED examinees: Take the online GED practice test and obtain a minimum score of 134.
 The cost for the GED Practice Test is $24 ($6 per test subject) and is not included in the free GED waiver.
-Please print and bring your practice test score to the Durham Tech Testing Center, Wynn Center (Building 10), room 10-300.
+Please print and call 919-536-7200, ext.
+3206 to make an appointment to bring your practice score to the Durham Tech Testing Center, Wynn Center (Building 10), room 10-300.

 HiSET examinees: Students must receive a score that is the equivalent of “prepared” or well prepared” on the 2016 or 2017 HiSET free practice test or Essential Education Practice Test.
-Please print and bring your practice test score to the Durham Tech Testing Center, Wynn Center (Building 10), room 10-300.
+Please print and call 919-536-7200, ext.
+3206 to make an appointment to bring your practice score to the Durham Tech Testing Center, Wynn Center (Building 10), room 10-300.

 After completing the first two steps, report to the Durham Tech Testing Center to receive the free test voucher.
 You can use the voucher to schedule your official GED or HiSET test.
 All candidates must present a valid photo ID showing a Durham or Orange county address.
 Minors (ages 16-17) must bring a signed and notarized Parental Consent form to the Testing Center to be eligible.